Code-Institute-Submissions/Frangelicomk-cookbook-project_SepResub/README.md

 ## Upcoming Features

 + Users will be able to search recipes in their favorites tab and search bar will be animated
++ Autocomplete and search accuracy will be improved
 + Users will be able to choose whether the recipe they add will be public or private
 + Template cards for recipes will be re-designed to be more interactive.
 + Will add CSS and JS into Add-recipe form which I didnt have the time to do now.